fancymanifold/math-and-phys-textbooks/README.md

 - Nakahara, *"Geometry, Topology and Physics"*
 - Nash and Sen, *"Topology and Geometry for Physicists"*
 - Frankel, *"The Geometry of Physics"*
+- Choquet-Bruhat and DeWitt-Morette, *"Analysis, Manifolds and Physics"*
 - Doran and Lasenby, *"Geometric Algebra for Physicists"*

+### 11. Handbooks (physics)

+- Benenson, Harris, Stocker, and Lutz, *"Handbook of Physics"*
+- Menzel, *"Fundamental Formulas of Physics"*
+- Polyanin and Chernoutsan, *"A Concise Handbook of Mathematics, Physics, and Engineering Sciences"*
+- Woan, *"The Cambridge Handbook of Physics Formulas"*

 -------------------------------------------------------------------------------